kjosib/glowing-chainsaw/src/cubicle/grammar.md

 upon which *Project Cubicle* is founded.
 This exact document (yes, the one you are looking at as you read these words) gets passed through [booze-tools](https://github.com/kjosib/booze-tools) to generate the scanner and parser for this little domain-specific language.
-A fabulous consequence is that the documentation is guaranteed to be in sync with the actual DSL.
+A fabulous consequence is that the documentation is guaranteed to be in sync with the actual language.

+Go see the README for an intro and overview of the language.

 ## How to Read this Document:
 Each section header concerns a different grammatical topic.
 The